ASE A3 Manual Drive Train and Axles

 15.

 Answer A is wrong.
-To measure ring gear runout, place the tip of the dial indicator on the back of the ring gear.
-If out of specifications, check the ring gear's mounting.
+To measure ring gear runout, place the dial indicator tip on the back of the ring gear.

 Answer B is wrong.
-Pinion bearing preload is the tension placed on the pinion gear's tapered bearings.
+Pinion bearing preload is the tension on the pinion gear's tapered bearings.

 Answer C is correct.
 Use a dial indicator to check ring gear backlash in a differential's ring and pinion gear set.
 It's measured and adjusted after the pinion gear is installed and adjusted.

 Answer D is wrong.
 Apply tooth contact compound to the ring gear in two different places and rotate the gear to retrieve the ring gear's tooth contact pattern.
-The pattern should be centered between the top and the bottom of the gear's teeth.
+The pattern should be centered between the gear's teeth' top and bottom.